zanshin/jtoh/README.md

 needs converting.

 ### Date Formatting
+Getting all the posting to have a valid date, that Hugo can work with, was by far the most difficult problem to solve in this conversion.
 Due to the age of my site, and the different blogging systems used, the front matter date is inconsistently formatted.
 Some dates are in double quotes, some are not.
 Some have a time specified, others do not.
 All the dates need to be formatted the same.

-There are three regex transforms that make this happen.
-One strips the quotes, the second handles entries that have both the date and the time, and the last handles entries that only have the date.
+There are five regex transforms that make this happen.
+- One strips the quotes
+- One adds a leading zero to the month if it is a single digit
+- One adds a leading zero to the day if it is a single digit
+- One adds seconds to time that are only HH:MM
+- One adds time to dates that don't have any time specified

-The end result is a date in the format YYYY-MM-DDTHH:MM.
-If the incoming date does not have a time, the time of `00:01` is used.
+The end result is a date in the format YYYY-MM-DDTHH:MM:SS.
+Where a time is appended to a date, it cannot start with `00`.

 ### TOML vs. YAML Front Matter
 Originally I was going to convert all my posting to use a TOML formatted front matter.
 Later I